The national government begins the week waiting for the IMF to change the reserve goal of the Central Bank

 At the beginning of a key week, the Casa Rosada has its sights set on two places where the future of Economy Minister Sergio Massa’s plan is defined: Bengaluru and Washington.

-In the last hours, Massa held a meeting at the summit of G20 finance ministers in India with the director of the International Monetary Fund (IMF), Kristalina Georgieva, in which he conveyed his concern about the effects of the war in Ukraine and of the drought in the country to propose a change in the reserves of the Central Bank.
+In the last hours, Massa held a meeting at the summit of G20 finance ministers in India with the director of the International Monetary Fund (IMF), Kristalina Georgieva, in which he conveyed his concern regarding the effects of the war in Ukraine and of the drought in the country to propose a change in the reserves of the Central Bank.

 Massa’s team raised the adverse effects of the Argentine economy to justify the difficulty of acquiring foreign currency.